SolarNetwork/solarnode-handbook/docs/developers/settings/specifier.md

 ### Secure Text Field

 The `BasicTextFieldSettingSpecifier` can also be used for "secure" text fields where the field's content is obscured from view.
-In the SolarNode GUI a secure text field is rendered as an HTML password form input like this:
+In the SolarNode UI a secure text field is rendered as an HTML password form input like this:

 ![Secure text field setting as an HTML form field](../../images/developers/settings/secure-text-field-setting.png){width=435}